thxprotocol/modules-solidity/README.md

 ## Module System

 Asset Pool Module implementations follow standards defined in a [TMP (THX Module Proposal)](https://github.com/thxprotocol/modules).
 This system is used to validate implementations and keep track of the dependencies of modules.
-Modules contain contractual agreements in terms of interface, storage and events that the implementation should obide to.
+Modules contain contractual agreements in terms of interface, storage and events that the implementation should abide to.

 ## Factory

 The asset pool factory is used to deploy asset pools from a single source and keep track of them.
-IDefaultDiamond.sol contains the full interface the initally deployed asset pool.
+IDefaultDiamond.sol contains the full interface the initially deployed asset pool.

 ## [WIP] Registry